danielsaidi/SwiftUIKit/README.md

 ## Getting Started

-SwiftUIKit started as a small project, but has grown pretty huge over the years.
+SwiftUIKit started as a small project, but has grown big over the years.
 Due to its complexity, I have decided to remove the demo.
-Instead, have a look at the various namespaces and use the live previews to explore the components in the SDK.
+Instead, have a look at the various namespaces and use the live previews to explore the SDK.

-I will therefore extract parts of this SDK into separate libraries, to be able to provide better documentation & help.

-For more Swift & SwiftUI SDKs that I have created, please have a look at [my open-source listing page][OpenSource].
+I will extract parts of this SDK into separate libraries, to be able to provide better documentation & help.
+Have a look at [my open-source listing page][OpenSource] for some of these.